scottkaplan1112/JAMAHF2024_SSBTaxes/README.md

 2. SummaryStats_BoxPlots_Covariates.R
      1. This file produces the box plot figure seen in the Supplementary Online Information (eFigure 2).
 It requires the “CensusData_Combined_Final_3DigitZip.csv” as well as a data output from 1) in the Analysis section (titled “extraction_longdf_AllTaxed.csv”) in order to the 3-digit zip codes used in the primary analysis.
 3. SummaryStats_DumbbellPlot.R
      1. Produces (a less nice version) of the dumbbell plots seen in Figure 1 in main text (for volume purchases) and eFigure 1 in supplementary info (for shelf prices).
-Data needed for figure creation is read in at the top of the file and includes outputs from 10) in           Data Preparation for Analysis section as well as the “CensusData_Combined_Final_3DigitZip.csv” data output.
+Data needed for figure creation is read in at the top of the file and includes outputs from 1) in the Analysis section as well as the “CensusData_Combined_Final_3DigitZip.csv” data output.
 4. Population by Subjurisdictions.xlsx
      1. File to determine % of treated vs. untreated population within a 3-digit zip code (eTable 2 in Supplementary Online Information).
 5. UPC Coverage.xlsx